Tutor Profiles

 Sue was an actor for many years before completing a Masters Degree in Movement Studies at Central School of Speech and Drama.
 Sue has taught at various drama schools including Central School of Speech & Drama, RADA, ALRA, Gaiety School of Acting before becoming Head of Movement at The Lir Academy.

-In recent years she has worked as Intimacy Coordinator on several films and TV series, including The Dry, (Element Pictures/RTE), Flora & Son (Figment Productions), Normal People (Element Pictures/BBC), Fate: The Winx Saga (Netflix), Smother (RTE/BBC) and Kin (Bron/RTE).
-Intimacy for Stage includes: Good Sex (Dead Centre/DTF), Once Before I Go (Gate), Conversations After Sex (This is Pop Baby/DTF), Our New Girl (Gate), Asking For It (Landmark/Gaiety/Birmingham Rep.),
+In recent years she has worked as Intimacy Coordinator on several films and TV series, including The Dry, Flora & Son, Normal People, Fate: The Winx Saga, Smother, Blackshore and Kin .
+Intimacy for Stage includes: Breaking (Fishamble), Good Sex (Dead Centre/DTF), Once Before I Go (Gate), Conversations After Sex (This is Pop Baby/DTF), Our New Girl (Gate), Asking For It (Landmark/Gaiety/Birmingham Rep.).
+Sue also runs workshops on Staging Intimacy and Consent-Based Practices for Actors, Directors and other Theatre Professionals.

 David Horan